 Katherine Ellison is a Pulitzer-Prize winning investigative journalist, former foreign correspondent, writing consultant, author of four books, and mother of two sons.
-Her most recent writing has focused on neuroscience and the environment, which have more in common than you might initially suppose.

 From 1987-99, Katherine was based first in Mexico and then in Rio de Janeiro as bureau chief for Knight Ridder Newspapers.
 She has also reported extensively from Central and South America, Asia and Africa.
 She has traveled underground with Eritrean guerrillas fighting the Ethiopian government, reported from the front lines of U.S.-backed wars in Central America, hunted for Nazis in Paraguay and Argentina and spent a week traveling with a band of Huichol Indians during their annual ceremonial peyote hunt in central Mexico.
 She has been taken hostage by Mexican peasants, arrested by Cuban police, tear-gassed in Panama, chased by killer bees and required to watch more World Cup events than she cares to remember.
 She now lives in the San Francisco, California, Bay Area, where life is somewhat calmer.

 In 1986, Katherine and two colleagues at the San Jose Mercury News -- Pete Carey and Lew Simons -- won a Pulitzer Prize for International Reporting for a series of articles that exposed how Ferdinand and Imelda Marcos had looted the Philippines' treasury and clandestinely purchased properties in the United States.
 The series led to congressional investigations in the United States and in the Philippines, which contributed to the Marcos' fall from power.
 Some of the material became the basis for Katherine's first book, Imelda: Steel Butterfly of the Philippines (McGraw-Hill, 1988).